Things That Begin With The Letter X

 Trends and Latest Developments

 Social media has also played a role in popularizing the letter 'x'.
-The hashtag symbol (#) is often referred to as "hash-x" or "octothorpe," further integrating 'x' into online communication.
+But the hashtag symbol (#) is often referred to as "hash-x" or "octothorpe," further integrating 'x' into online communication.
 Additionally, the letter is commonly used in internet slang and abbreviations, such as "LOL" (laugh out loud) followed by multiple x's to indicate the level of amusement (e.g., LOLxxx).

 The evolving use of 'x' reflects broader trends in language and culture.
 As technology continues to shape our lives, the letter 'x' is likely to remain a symbol of innovation, experimentation, and the future.